UDOOboard/Neo-Docs/docs/13_Advanced_Topics/04_Compile_Android_From_Source.md

-This describes the necessary steps to start and use the pre-compiled Android software support package for UDOO DUAL/QUAD Board.
+This describes the necessary steps to start and use the pre-compiled Android software support package for UDOO NEO Board.
 Moreover, a description of how to rebuild the bootloader, kernel and Android file system is provided.
-The procedure described in this wiki refers to UDOO DUAL/QUAD.
+The procedure described in this wiki refers to UDOO NEO.

 ## System Requirements

-Android system for UDOO DUAL/QUAD board is provided as precompiled images or as source code to be customized and rebuilt.
+Android system for UDOO NEO board is provided as precompiled images or as source code to be customized and rebuilt.
 Running the full procedure described in this wiki, rebuilding the Android system from source files, it is necessary to have an host PC (or Virtual Machine) running Ubuntu Linux 14.04 64bit with at least 40 GB of free disk space, configured in the set up the work environment section below.
 The host PC should also include:

 * an SD/µSD card reader;
 * an host pc with internet connection;
-* a microUSB cable to connect UDOO DUAL/QUAD to host and access debug serial (optional);
+* a microUSB cable to connect UDOO NEO to host and access debug serial (optional);

 ### Terminology